pseudope/algorithms/README.md

-# algorithms
+# Algorithms

 Selected codes about the algorithm problems solved by me would be uploaded.
-All the codes are written in python3.
+All of them are written in Python3.

 ## Problem Sourses:
 * [BOJ] Baekjoon Online Judge (https://www.acmicpc.net/)
 * [PE]  Project Euler (https://projecteuler.net/about)
 * TBD

 ## Announcement:
 * If the code does not work correctly because of the TLE, please put this snippet uppermost.